Home Jobs Re-Entering the Workforce During the Pandemic: What You Need to Know

 There’s no point in lying about it: job hunting in this season will be tough.
 You may have the most amazing skills, but the job market cannot accommodate the huge supply of people looking for work.

-Staying positive is going to be instrumental in building up your resilience as you try re-entering the workforce.
-Know that you may spend extended periods of time searching, but this does not reflect how skilled or qualified you are.
+Staying positive will be instrumental in building up your resilience as you try re-entering the workforce.
+You may spend extended periods searching, but this does not reflect how skilled or qualified you are.

-Make sure to take some time off now and then so that you can refresh your mind and prevent yourself from constantly worrying about the state of the economy and your own bills.
+Take some time off to refresh your mind and prevent yourself from constantly worrying about the state of the economy and your bills.

 Manage Your Expectations